EricZinda/docsproto/devhowto/devhowtoChoosingWhichFailure.md

                └─ _large_a_1(e2,x3)
 ~~~

-Our conceptual approach to solving it is:
+A described in [the predication contract](devhowtoPredicationContract), our idealized approach to solving it is:
 1. `_a_q` iteratively sets `x3` to each object in the world and calls `_file_n_of` with that value
 2. If `_file_n_of` succeeds, `_a_q` then calls `_large_a_1` with the values returned
 3. If `large_a_1` succeeds, then `a_q` succeeds and stops iterating.

-(In reality, we optimize step #1 to have `_a_q` call `file_n_of` with free variables instead of iterating through every object.
+(Also as described in [the predication contract](devhowtoPredicationContract), in reality, we optimize step #1 to have `_a_q` call `file_n_of` with free variables instead of iterating through every object.
 This allows `file_n_of` to more efficiently return the files in the system without testing every object.
 Conceptually, though, it is the same.)

 So, let's take a world that has the following items in it, run it through the MRS for "A file is large" and see where things fail: